a2a-fair-metrics/a2a-fair-metrics/Apples_cite-as.md

 ### Maturity Indicator Name:   Headers inclulde cite-as link

 The headers of the landing page should point to the permanent GUID of the record (e.g. its DOI, as an http(s) reference).
-This should be accomplished using the "cite-as" Link Header type [https://www.rfc-editor.org/rfc/rfc8574.html](https://www.rfc-editor.org/rfc/rfc8574.html) or the equivalent HTML Meta link.
+This should be accomplished using the "cite-as" Link Header type [https://www.rfc-editor.org/rfc/rfc8574.html](https://www.rfc-editor.org/rfc/rfc8574.html) or the equivalent HTML `link` link.

 ### To which principle does it apply?
 F1